 Jetpack’s Open Graph tags are not there

-If you don’t see Jetpack’s Open Graph tags in your source, then it’s possible that you have a conflicting plugin active.
-Since Facebook will give an error if there are duplicate Open Graph tags, Jetpack automatically deactivates it’s Open Graph tag generation when it detects one of these conflicting plugins.
-The most popular of these plugins include WordPress SEO by Yoast, Shareaholic, and the Official Facebook plugin; you can see the full list of plugins here.
+If you don’t see Jetpack’s Open Graph tags in your source, then it’s possible that you have another plugin that’s conflicting.
+Since Facebook will give an error if there are duplicate Open Graph tags, Jetpack automatically deactivates its Open Graph tag generation when it detects that another plugin is adding them.
+The most popular of these plugins include Yoast SEO, Shareaholic, and the Official Facebook plugin; you can see the full list of plugins here.

 If you have one of these plugins active, make sure that you have enabled their Open Graph tag generation.
 Some do it automatically, but some of these plugins require you to configure them for them to output the tags.
-Check with the plugin author for help!
+You should check with the plugin author for assistance.

-If you see Jetpack’s Open Graph tags in your post’s source code, yet Publicize to Facebook failed, the next step would be to use Facebook’s Debug tool to see if there are any error messages.
-It may be that a plugin that is not on the list mentioned above, or even your theme, is outputting duplicate Open Graph tags.
-Feel free to contact us to help you interpret the results!
+If you see Jetpack’s Open Graph tags in your post’s source code, yet publication to Facebook failed, the next step would be to use Facebook’s Debug tool to see if there are any error messages.
+It may be that a plugin that is not on the list mentioned above or even your theme is outputting duplicate Open Graph tags.
+Feel free to contact us to help you interpret the results.

 Facebook is showing the wrong image